C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Additional U.S. Rules of Interpretation

-- Additional U.S. Rules Made Readable
+- Additional U.S. Rules in General

 - Use and Purpose of Goods